roborourke/wp-less/README.md

 ### Passing in variables from PHP

-You can now pass variables into your .less files using one of two hooks:
+You can pass variables into your .less files using the `less_vars` hook or with the functions defined in the PHP Interface section:

 ```php
 <?php